Monitor Apple Silicon GPU on macOS with macmon + Hosted Graphite

 Step 2: Forward GPU Metrics to Hosted Graphite

-macmon emits newline-delimited JSON but Graphite expects simple plaintext lines in the form metric.name numeric-value [timestamp].
+macmon emits newline-delimited JSON, but Graphite expects simple plaintext lines in the form metric.name numeric-value [timestamp].
 So we need a tiny bit of parsing to turn JSON fields (like gpu_power, gpu_usage) into Graphite lines, which is exactly what this script does.
 It reads one JSON sample from macmon, extracts a handful of metrics with jq, forwards them to Hosted Graphite’s public carbon endpoint using the netcat utility, sleeps 5 minutes, and repeats.
-It’s intentionally minimal with no retries, fancy batching, and just enough to get data flowing to an easy to use storage backend.
+It’s intentionally minimal with no retries, fancy batching, and just enough to get data flowing to an easy-to-use storage backend.

 Create a new Bash file named macmon-metrics.sh and include the below script: